flyyee/homely/README.md

 ## Launch options

+### Note:  All launch options indicate a non-default setting.
+If a launch option is not set, the launcher will run using the default value or the opposite of the option.

+-na: disables all sound notifications

+-nc: disables checking loop.
+Launcher exits when the server has started, so the server's copy of the data will not be updated until the launcher is restarted without this option.

+-nu: starts the server without updating the server's copy of the data from the previous launch.

 -r: indicates that you wish to shut the heroku dyno down before any other operations begin.

+-ra: enables sound notifications when running the check loop

 -s: indicates that you only wish to end the heroku dyno.
 Launcher exits after the dyno shuts down.
+Takes precedence over all other options.

 -t XX: sets the interval (in XX seconds) for polling the data folder for changes.
 Default value: 10 seconds.

--u: indicates that you wish to update the server's copy of the data before launching.
-Necessary for an up-to-date copy if the data has been changed since the server was last launched.

 ---